FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 Two special index items labeled as **(R) REVERB** and **(M) OUTPUT** appear fixed at the bottom of the left panel.
 By clicking on these, we then enter into two more parameter editors: one relating to the _[Artificial reverberation](8_Artificial_Reverberation_8_Artificial_Reverberation.md)_ and one relating to the room output configuration and [Listener Position](5_Spatialisation_Technology_5_4_Listener_Position.md) editor.

 Mutes and solos are manageable for all sources and for the entire room output from this index list.
+A solo clear button is  available on the top of the source list.
+Clicking on it will reset all the solo of all rooms.

 When you have more than one Room in your project, then the SOURCES switch at the top left of a Room editor can be handy, as it will show all sources from all Rooms in the same editor - allowing edition, mix, solo and mute management of all sources from one Room view.